I’m often asked which tools I use in my business:

 You both can be editing at the same time in Google docs AND see what the other one is doing, which is pretty amazing.

-5. the tools I use to run my online business.
+So those are the tools I use in my online business

 Now I’d like to hear from you…

 Which online business tools are your go-to solutions?

 Have you had any experience with the tools I’m using?